styxit/styxit.github.io/_posts/2014-05-10-synology-pushover.md

 If all went well, you have recieved a notification on your Pushover device.

-In the advanced-tab you can configure wich event notifys which service.
+In the advanced-tab you can configure wich event notifies which service.
 Check the sms box to enable/disable pushover for a spscific event.
 (I checked them all)

 ## Conclusion
 Adding Pushover to Synology was not difficult.
 Maybe this is something for the next DSM update for the people of Synology to look at.